-Use this section to report annual numbers of opioid-related, overdose-related outcomes.
-Aggregate the numbers across all types of opioids, whether opioid pain relievers or illicit opioids (for example, heroin), and report any data and time points that become available before the report deadline.
+Use this section to report annual numbers of opioid-related and overdose-related outcomes.
+Aggregate the numbers across all types of opioids, whether opioid pain relievers or illicit opioids (such as heroin).
+You will report any data/time points that become available before the report deadline.

-We use grantee to indicate the state/tribal entity/jurisdiction receiving the grant award from SAMHSA.
-High-Need Community indicates the grantee's selected high-need communities.
+We use grantee to indicate the state/tribal entity/jurisdiction receiving the award from SAMHSA.
+We use High-Need Community to indicate the grantee's selected high-need communities.